etingof/snmpfwd/docs/source/configuration/plugins/oidfilter.rst

 The above measures are likely to cause request PDU configuration change so that a new GETBULK PDU is created and sent down towards the backend SNMP agent.
-When response PDU comes back and the *B* scenario is in use, response variable-bindings get re-arranged in a way to pretend as being a sequence of response OIDs following given *max-repeaters* request OID.
+When response PDU comes back and the *B* scenario is in effect, response variable-bindings get re-arranged in a way to pretend as being a sequence of response OIDs following given *max-repeaters* request OID.

 Example configuration
 ---------------------